Why planning ahead helps with behaviour management

 4. Plan ways of helping your child keep busy and engaged

 For very young children, plan some activities that will keep them busy and active in high-risk parenting situations.
-Have a ‘going-out bag’ ready, with a drink, a snack and a few small but interesting items (think paper and coloured pencils, balloons to blow up, or stickers).
+Have a ‘going-out bag’ ready, with a drink, a snack and a few small but interesting items – for example, paper and coloured pencils, balloons to blow up, or stickers.

 Help older children plan interesting activities themselves.
 Or get them involved in the situation.
 For example, while grocery shopping you might ask your child to find particular items on the shelves and put them in the trolley, or to identify colours or words on labels.
 When queuing at the post office, you could play a quiet game of ‘I spy’ or 'Who am I?’
 You can have special activities just for car trips or telephone calls.
 These could be stories or music on CDs, or a special puzzle.

-Have a few ideas or activities up your sleeve so that you can offer them to help your child avoid getting bored and becoming disruptive.
+Have a few ideas or activities ready to help your child avoid getting bored and becoming disruptive.